Norwegian cuisine

 Norwegian cuisine (Norsk mat) in its traditional form is based largely on the raw materials readily available in Norway.
 It differs in many respects from continental cuisine with a stronger focus on game and fish.
 Many of the traditional dishes are the result of using conserved materials because of the long winters.

-Modern Norwegian cuisine, although still strongly influenced by its traditional background, has been influenced by globalization: pasta, pizza, tacos, and the like are as common as meatballs and cod as staple foods.
+Modern Norwegian cuisine, although still strongly influenced by its traditional background, has been influenced by globalization: pasta, spicebags, pizza, burgers, fries, soda, martinis, tacos, and the like are as common as meatballs and cod as staple foods.